pcnicklaus/SDK-Scala/README.md

 ## Synospis

-This module is a NodeJs interface to the [Recast.AI](https://recast.ai) API.
+This module is a Scala interface to the [Recast.AI](https://recast.ai) API.
 It allows you to make request to your bots

 !!
 This is still a work in progress - DO NOT USE IT YET !!